okta/okta.github.io/_source/_use_cases/relationships/index.md

 * A sales representative has many customers
 * A case worker has many clients

 Of course, most organizations have more than one manager or sales representative.
-You can create the linked object definition once, then assign the `primary` relationship to as many users as you have people in that role.
+You can create the linked object definition once, then assign the `primary` relationship to as many users as you have people in that relationship.

 You can assign the `associated` relationship for a single `primary` user to as many users as needed.
 The `associated` user can be related to only one `primary` per linked object definition.
 But a user can be assigned to more than one linked object definition.